 I was very much left behind, eating Pokédust, when Pokémon Go first launched in Thailand.
-At the time I was in the UK held back by a whole bunch of limitations, like not even owning a phone (as I otherwise never use them).
+At the time I was back in Bangor in Northern Ireland (UK) held back by a whole bunch of limitations, like not even owning a phone (as I otherwise never use them).
 I did ask Fanfan to borrow hers but she can only offer her Windows phone, which is pretty much useless when it comes to Pokemon.
 Not only was the App never brought to the Windows phone, but the unofficial PoGo app, runs the risk of a ban.
 Thankfully I did manage to load it onto Fanfan’s iPad, which was supposedly a temporary solution, which continues to this day.
 It does work but, given its massive size, it also looks pretty obvious, and ridiculous, and I really hoped to play Pokémon more discretely.
 But again there were more limitations even with the iPad where there’s no sim or data connection, and instead I am forced to local wi-fi spots in my town centre, coffee shops, and supermarkets.
 I would drive in continuous circles at my local Tescos , each day, to hatch eggs, and catch lots of Drowzees.
 But this was the height of excitement.
 On the plus side I did make more sociable as I was out more joining the family to go shopping, or out for breakfasts and meals together.
 They do now think of me as some ginormous man-child Pokédork, which is true I guess.
 But this won’t hold me back.

 It was a month after Pokémon Go’s release when we finally travelled to Thailand, and much of my excitement was for killing time at the airport with free wi-fi and Pokémon Go.
 In the end, through three airports, I found not one Pokémon.
 Zip.
 Zero.
 This, I guess, is for security reasons, where they don’t really want diehard Pokédorks sneaking through secure areas, or stampeding through passport control, in pursuit of a Snorlax or whatnot.
 So my Pokémoning was again limited, and I instead dabble in a bit of evolution.
 With loads of Rattatas in my Pokébag, I transfer them over to Professor Birch and evolve a Raticate to be my new high-ranking Pokémon.
 With a CP of 327 he is still piffless, but I am still Level 10 at this stage.
 Things however, will quickly change when I arrive to Bangkok.
 Even in my hotel room, I am surrounded by Pokémon and without getting out of bed I can even twizzle a Pokéstop.
 So my Pokébag is quickly filled to the brim which Pokéballs which I find to be essential when I step outside.